 When I traveled to Sweden I experienced some strange occurrences.
 The environment morphed from 1980’s and back again to 2010’s in brief seconds, along with items disappearing and reappearing.
 Eventually this stopped and things went back to ‘normal’.
 Still, a part of me that knows, there is actually nothing that is normal, even the most mundane things.

-Now I am living at their house while looking for new opportunities.
+Now I am living at their house while looking for new opportunities to help the world.
 Most of my time is spent improving this website and searching for jobs, but I also find time for activism, art, exercise, music, poetry, reading and studying.
-My head is still partly a fountain of ideas, but now it is mostly limited to software programming.
+My head is still partly a fountain of ideas, but now it’s mostly limited to software programming.
 In one month since I got back from Spain I wrote down eight new project ideas!
 I have applied for over thirty jobs and am currently considering starting a game development company and also turning my blog and homepage into a professional one.